Inspiration4: Orbital altitude

 The flight plan aimed for an altitude of at least 575 km and reached an altitude of 585 km, a height surpassing STS-48 in 1991, which had an apogee of 580 km, and the highest crewed spaceflight since STS-103 in 1999 with an apogee of 610 km.
-STS-31, the launch of the Hubble Space Telescope at 621 km was the highest of the Space Shuttle program and fourth highest ever behind only two missions of the Gemini Program, Gemini 10 and Gemini 11 in 1966 with apogees of 756 km and 1368 km respectively, and Polaris Dawn's 1400 km apogee, making Inspiration4 the sixth highest Earth orbital crewed spaceflight in history; only 10 Apollo launches went beyond Earth's orbit.
+STS-31, the launch of the Hubble Space Telescope at 621 km was the highest of the Space Shuttle program and fourth highest ever behind only two missions of the Gemini Program, Gemini 10 and Gemini 11 in 1966 with apogees of 756 km and 1368 km respectively, and Polaris Dawn's 1400 km apogee, making Inspiration4 the sixth highest Earth orbital crewed spaceflight in history; only 10 Apollo launches and the Artemis II mission went beyond Earth's orbit.
 Achieving this altitude exposed the craft and crew to different radiation levels than those found on the International Space Station.
 The investigation of the effects of spaceflight on human health and performance was done in collaboration with SpaceX, the Translational Research Institute for Space Health (TRISH) at Baylor College of Medicine, and investigators at Weill Cornell Medicine.

 Inspiration4 orbited at this altitude for two days and then lowered its altitude to about 365 km, which it kept during the final day of the mission, in preparation for the re-entry and landing.